 My husband was the first to notice that our daughter brought color to the house.
 Purples, pinks and pastels were now everywhere, mixing in nicely with the boys primary palette.
 I bought my first of many to come pink shirts when my daughter was baby.

 Purple sweet potatoes, orange cauliflower, neon green fruit – it’s all there and it’s all natural.
+Frieda’s Produce introduced me to these Stokes Purple® sweet potatoes.
+They are super nutritious, rich in antioxidants, vitamin C and fiber.

 While I was making this Purple Sweet Potato Soup, my daughter came by to watch.
 She confessed that the smell of the soup brought her to me.